BNortonnul/Mindforger-CSS-AHK-Script/README.md

 This is intended to provide workarounds for various issues with mindforger.
 This works only on Windows, because it is programmed in AutoHotkey.

 Be careful using "destructive" functions.
 They can blow up and destroy information if misused.
-Make sure to test them on cloned information.
-If they are consistently problematic, adjust the global variable "normalDelay" to add or reduce the multiplier of all sleep functions.
+Make sure to test them to determine what pace your MindForger can accept commands.
+On line 18, the global variable "normalDelay" is the base value which all delay commands are based off of; adjust it to whatever is appropriate for you.

 ### NOTE MOVEMENT FUNCTIONS